Skip to content

 What Is EMDR Therapy?

-Eye Movement Desensitisation and Reprocessing (EMDR) Therapy is a unique, evidence-based treatment originally developed by Dr. Francine Shapiro over 30 years ago.
-It views emotional, psychological, and behavioural issues as symptoms of unprocessed memories.
-By safely identifying and processing these memories, EMDR aims to resolve the underlying disturbances.
+Eye Movement Desensitisation and Reprocessing (EMDR) Therapy is an evidence-based psychological treatment originally developed by Dr Francine Shapiro over 30 years ago.
+It views emotional, psychological, and behavioural difficulties as linked to unprocessed memories.
+By identifying and processing these memories, EMDR aims to reduce the associated distress.

 How EMDR Therapy Works